≡ Menu

 The Standard Financial Ratings

-As one of the higher ranked life insurance companies, The Standard consistently receives strong ratings from A.M.
-Best and other ratings services.
-In fact, The Standard has maintained an A.M.
-Best rating of at least “A” for every year since 1928—the year A.M.
+As one of the higher-ranked life insurance companies, The Standard consistently receives strong ratings from A.M.
+Best and other rating services.
+The Standard has maintained an A.M.
+Best rating of at least “A” every year since 1928, when A.M.
 Best began publishing its annual rankings.

 The Standard Consumer Ratings

-The Standard has been accredited by the Better Business Bureau since all the way back in 1958 and currently enjoys an A+ rating from BBB.
+The Better Business Bureau accredited the Standard 1958 and currently enjoys an A+ rating.
 That generally means that The Standard is responsive to consumer complaints (at least complaints lodged with BBB).

 What Products Does The Standard Offer?

-Most of The Standard’s marketing is directed to businesses and other organizations, with somewhere around 30,000 employers offering plans through The Standard in one form or another.
+Most of The Standard’s marketing is directed to businesses and other organizations, and around 30,000 employers offer plans through The Standard in one form or another.

 For businesses, The Standard offers multiple group insurance plans, including life, accidental death and dismemberment, short and long-term disability, vision and dental, critical illness, and hospital indemnity coverage.

-The Standard also offers several group retirement plan options—such as 401(k), profit-sharing, and pension plans for businesses or 403(b) retirement plans for public institutions and nonprofits.
+The Standard also offers several group retirement plan options—401(k), profit-sharing, and pension plans for businesses or 403(b) retirement plans for public institutions and nonprofits.

-For individual consumers, the financial products available from The Standard are much more limited.
+The financial products available from The Standard are much more limited for individual consumers.
 Outside of group plans through employers, consumers can purchase annuities, disability insurance, and retirement planning services from The Standard.

 The Standard Life Insurance

-However, The Standard’s disability coverage and annuities—which are marketed to individual consumers—are available with optional survivor benefits that can result in a payout to a designated beneficiary upon the insured’s death.
+However, The Standard’s disability coverage and annuities—marketed to individual consumers—are available with optional survivor benefits that can result in a payout to a designated beneficiary upon the insured’s death.

 Disability Insurance

-For an additional premium, disability policies are available that increase policy payments to keep pace with inflation, provide supplemental benefits for certain disability-related medical treatment, or include a survivor benefit that pays out to a beneficiary in the event of a disabled insured’s death.
+Disability policies are available for an additional premium that increases policy payments to keep pace with inflation, provides supplemental benefits for certain disability-related medical treatment, or includes a survivor benefit that pays out to a beneficiary in case of a disabled insured’s death.

 Annuities